Protecting Your Child and Defending Your Parental Rights

 Contact an experienced Kentucky attorney if your parental rights are in jeopardy

 Larmour Law Offices, PSC in Georgetown provides zealous representation for central Kentucky parents in dependency, neglect and abuse cases and related proceedings.
-Please call 859-813-5614 or contact us online to schedule a free initial consultation.
+Please call 859-813-5614 or contact us online to schedule an initial consultation.

 Discounts are available for military personnel, nurses, teachers, police officers and firefighters.